exmg/nbob/README.md

 	> npm install -g nbob

-If an update is available then nBob will notify you and you can update with the same command line as above except with `install` replaced by `update`.
+If an update is available then nBob will notify you and you can update with a similar command line, p.e:

+	$ sudo npm update -g nbob

 [▴TOC](#table-of-contents)